floydhub/regression/README.md

 ### Training

-This project will automatically create a dataset from a normal distribution with zero mean and variance one for you, moreover we will use the same generator to evaluate our model.
+This project will automatically create a dataset from a normal distribution with zero mean and variance one for you(from the generated number will create a sample with polynomial dependency for the given degree), moreover we will use the same generator to evaluate our model.
 The training stops when the loss will be under the 1e-3 threshold.

 Now it's time to run our training on FloydHub.
 Since the training is driven by a certain threshold, we do not need to specify the number of iterations.